mixu/useradmin/readme.md

 * [Kohana 3 auth: the auth module functionality](http://blog.mixu.net/2010/09/07/kohana-3-auth-the-auth-module-functionality/)
 * [Step-by-step guide to getting started with Kohana 3 auth](http://blog.mixu.net/2010/09/06/step-by-step-guide-to-kohana-3-auth/)

-TODO
-====

-- Support for associating an existing account from the profile page.
-- Allow associating accounts even if the email matches as long as the identity is unique.
-- Support for Twitter registration (cache the Twitter ID during registration)
-- Configuration instructions
-- Screenshots

 SUPPORTED PROVIDERS
 ===================